 If Massaman is the King of Curries then Khao Soi is King of the North.
 Presiding in Northern Thailand Khao Soi is a coconut based curry, well spiced and comes served over soft egg noodles, topped with crisp egg noodles.
 Flavour with lime, onion, chilli and pickled cabbage.
 While relatively mild in heat it is no doubt full in flavour.

 A fiery minced pork salad stir-fried with shallots, coriander and mint leaves and plenty of chilli heat.
-While famous in Thailand’s Northeast Region (Isaan) this much loved salad originated in Laos where it comes well matched with the Lao staple of sticky rice.
+While famous in Thailand’s Northeast Region (Isaan Food) this much-loved salad originated in Laos where it comes well matched with the Lao staple of sticky rice.
 A chewy alternative is ‘Nam Tok Moo’ with grilled pieces of pork.

 This spicy, coconut-based curry soup comes served over egg noodles, with fried tofu, crunchy additions of beansprouts and occasional cubes of congealed pigs blood.
 Curry Mee is my preferred eggy alternative to the better known ‘Curry Laksa’, the difference being ‘Mee’ are egg noodles while laksa are thick rice noodles.